-There are a number of train types in the Netherlands ready to transport you both day and night.
+There are a number of train types in the Netherlands ready to transport you to every corner of the country.
 Most of the Dutch network is operated by NS (Nederlandse Spoorwegen).
 Use the Eurail train timetable to check times for trains in the Netherlands.

 Regional and Intercity trains in the Netherlands

 The main rail network in the Netherlands is made up of the following regional and Intercity trains:

 Intercity trains link larger cities like Amsterdam, Utrecht and Maastricht.